ibm-cloud-docs/watsonx-code-assistant/wca-modernize-java.md

 If you already uploaded a migration bundle and analyzed it for your project, uploading a new migration bundle overwrites the existing analysis.
 {: important}

-If your migration bundle contains an analysis that upgrades a Java version, make sure that you build or compile your application to insure that automated fixes use the target level JDK.
+If your migration bundle contains an analysis that recommends upgrading the Java version, make sure that you build or compile your application.
+This helps ensure that automated fixes use the target level JDK.
 {: note}

 If you revert the changes to your code, you must click **Return to upload / analyze** and do a full analysis if you want to modernize your application again.